phreda4/phreda4.github.io/doc/c3-generatecode.md

 ## More optimized code for x86

-The key concept is simulate the stack with registers, is some cases the stack operation disappears.
+The key concept is simulate the stack with registers, is some cases the stack disappears in registers.

 ## Cell information

-The first stage is the same in the unoptimiced code, but change when generate code for every word.
+The first stage is the same of unoptimiced code, but change when generate code for every word.

-The first analisys is the cell analisis in `compiler/r4-cellana.txt` code.
+We perform the cell analisys in `compiler/r4-cellana.txt` code.
 This word fill some arrays with information of execution.

 Cell information, every cell used in word in: